 Hand Delivery or Courier: U.S. Department of Transportation, West Building Ground Floor, Room W12-140, 1200 New Jersey Avenue, SE., Washington, DC 20590, between 9 a.m. and 5 p.m.
 ET, Monday through Friday, except Federal holidays.End Preamble Start Supplemental Information

 Title 1: A Guide to Reporting Highway Statistics.

 OMB Control Number: 2125-0032.

-Respondents: State and local governments of the 50 States, the District of Columbia, the Commonwealth of Puerto Rico, Guam, American Samoa, the Northern Marianas, and the Virgin Islands share this burden.
+Respondents: State and local governments of the 50 States, the District of Columbia, and the Commonwealth of Puerto Rico.

-Estimated Average Burden per Response: The estimated average reporting burden per response for the annual collection and processing of the data is 754 hours for each of the States (including local governments), the District of Columbia, the Commonwealth of Puerto Rico, Guam, American Samoa, the Northern Marianas, and the Virgin Islands.
+Estimated Average Burden Per Response: The estimated average reporting burden per response for the annual collection and processing of the data is 825 hours for each of the States (including local governments), the District of Columbia, and the Commonwealth of Puerto Rico.

 FOR FURTHER INFORMATION CONTACT:

-Mr. Michael Dougherty, (202) 366-9234, Department of Transportation, Federal Highway Administration, Office of Policy, Office of Highway Policy Information, Highway Funding and Motor Fuels Division (HPPI-10), 1200 New Jersey Avenue SE., Washington, DC 20590.
+Mr. Ralph Erickson, (202) 366-9235, Department of Transportation, Federal Highway Administration, Office of Policy, Office of Highway Policy Information, Highway Funding and Motor Fuels Division (HPPI-10), 1200 New Jersey Avenue, SE., Washington, DC 20590.
 Office hours are from 7 a.m. to 4:30 p.m., Monday through Friday, except Federal holidays.